JeanM38/advent-of-code-node-starter/README.md

 Each challenge comes with its input, the Challenge class of the <code>challenge.js</code> file will read it input inside of this file.

 <h5 a><strong><code>README.md</code></strong></h5>
-If you want, you can write the challenge instructions here or maybe some personal notes/sources about the how you solved it.
+You can retrieve the challenge instructions here

-Don't hesitate to modify template files to have a code base of your convenience !

 ## Let's solve a problem !